redballoonio/video-plugin/readme.txt

 _This plugin uses modal and gallery js taken from Bootstrap 3._

 == Installation ==
-1. Download the zip file from this page and unzip it
+1. Download the zip file from the github page
 1. Upload the unzipped folder to the `/wp-content/plugins/` directory of your wordpress site
 1. Activate the plugin through the 'Plugins' menu in Wordpress
 1. Add the `[video]` shortcode where you want the video to be output